MaximilianSti/ocmmed_mirror/README.md

 - python packages in the `requirements.txt` file

 ## Installation
-Refer to installation instructions for dexom-python: https://pypi.org/project/dexom-python/
+For the installation of the cluster pipeline, see [cluster instructions file](cluster_instructions.md).

+For installing CPLEX on your own computer, see the instructions in the dexom-python package: https://pypi.org/project/dexom-python/

 ## Parameters
 The `parameters.yaml` file contains the main parameters, including the path to the metabolic model and the path to the gene expression file